IAFEnvoy/Integration/README.md

 This is a library mod to help other mods make integration easier.

+This mod is based on loaders' api, not Minecraft's.
+So it can run on any versions if the loader supported.

 ## How to use

 - Use `maven { url "https://maven.kessokuteatime.work/releases" }`. for more info,